Nargis45/Book_recommendation_system/README.md

 # Book_recommendation_system
 ## Deployed on heroku: https://recommend-books99.herokuapp.com/

-**Because of some change in Heroku policy there is some Application error tha's why the link is not working.**
+**Because of some change in Heroku policy there is some Application Error that's why the link is not working.**
 ### kindly refer to this youtube video: https://youtu.be/i0OxD5eEECk
 ![Screenshot (822)](https://user-images.githubusercontent.com/60965420/205655538-65cebea1-ba1d-4d5c-bb60-21f5e3adeb9a.png)